jkordish/Setups/VM-Traffic-Manipulation/README.md

 It will also add 64ms of latency (delay) and a small packet loss (plr)

 #### Optional: Allocate more memory
 Dummynet can end up using a lot of memory based off of how much it is being taxed.
-This should help allievate that.
+Allocate 32MB worth of memory to network mbufs.
         sysctl kern.ipc.nmbclusters=32768

 ### Done